Kari Skogland: Pro-Gun Control Movies

 Even though Liberty is at odds with only men, Skogland didn’t plan it that way.
 “It just happened.
 Now that you brought it up.
 There is a sense of her name, Liberty, the nature of her.
 She is definitely a metaphor for the Statue of Liberty -- what we have come to understand as being liberty and freedom.“

-Skogland analogous the woman who started Mothers Against Drunk Driving (MADD) to Liberty’s plight.
+Skogland analogous the woman who started Mothers Against Drunk Driving (MADD) to Liberty’s situation.
 “One woman stood up and said people are getting killed.
 Cut to twenty years later, and we now have a complete social and ethical position on drinking and driving.”

 She believes the same thing will happen in the movement about guns.
 “I think women are going to have a strong voice with that kind of sentiment because, traditionally, little boys play with guns.
 For whatever reason, there is an aggressive factor in boys and girls are nurturers.”